List of recurring The Simpsons characters: Lenny Leonard

-Lewis
+Lewis Clark

 Lewis Clark (voiced by Jo Ann Harris in 4 episodes, Nancy Cartwright in 7 episodes, Pamela Hayden in 2 episodes, Russi Taylor in 3 episodes, Tress MacNeille in 5 episodes, Kevin Michael Richardson in "Marge the Lumberjill", Kimberly Brooks since 2021) is an African-American character and one of Bart's friends and classmates at Springfield Elementary School.
 He can be seen playing the bassoon in the opening sequence of the show.
 He is usually seen with his best friend Richard.
 Although one of the most minor characters in the show, Lewis was shown in earlier seasons as part of Bart's main circle of friends, although his time lessened as the series progressed.
 Despite this, Lewis still appears frequently in scenes involving the Springfield children, and occasionally speaks.
 While Lewis has never had significant dialogue, he has been voiced by various characters throughout the series.
 Lewis's seeming insignificance to the show is underscored in the episode "Das Bus", in which Bart mistakenly calls him "Wendell".
 When corrected, Bart replies, "Just tell Wendell I said bye."

 Lindsey Naegle

-Lindsey Naegle (voiced by Tress MacNeille) first appeared in the eighth season episode "The Itchy & Scratchy & Poochie Show".
+Lindsey Naegle (/ˈneɪgəl/; voiced by Tress MacNeille) first appeared in the eighth season episode "The Itchy & Scratchy & Poochie Show".
 In that episode, she had no name and was known only as "The Generic Female TV Executive".
 She appeared again in "Girly Edition", also as a generic female TV executive (only her hair and facial features differed from her first appearance).

 In "They Saved Lisa's Brain", she was introduced as "Lindsey Naegle", a member of the Springfield Chapter of Mensa, and has since become a recurring character.
 The writers modeled Naegle on a number of network executives that they have encountered while working on the show.

 The character's surname comes from Hollywood talent agent Sue Naegle, president of HBO Entertainment and wife of Simpsons writer Dana Gould.
 Writer Matt Selman chose the first name "Lindsey" because he thought it sounded like the name of an annoyingly talkative woman.
 Naegle-like characters have appeared throughout the series, such as the OmniTouch Rep from "Make Room for Lisa" and Laramie executive Mindy from "E-I-E-I-(Annoyed Grunt)".
 In "Blame It on Lisa", she readily explains that she frequently changes jobs because she is a sexual predator.
 Chris Turner, author of the book Planet Simpson, called Naegle "an excellent allegory for the modern corporate age: you don't see through her because there's nothing else to see."
 Her political allegiances are not concrete: In "You Kent Always Say What You Want", she is shown at the Republican Party headquarters; in "E Pluribus Wiggum", she is conversely depicted as a Democrat.
 In "Marge vs. Singles, Seniors, Childless Couples and Teens and Gays", she is seen to lead SSCCATAGAPP's anti-youth campaign, declaring, "Children are the future, today belongs to me!"